 Breast MRI Scan

 Your doctor may order a magnetic resonance imaging (MRI) for additional testing.
 An important breast health service, this test is also used for screening women who are at high risk for breast cancer.
 During this test, dye will be injected through an IV in your arm.
 The use of dye is to measure blood flow patterns in the breast.
 This exam uses magnetic energy and no radiation.

 Breast Needle Biopsy

 A small amount of breast tissue is removed using a needle and sent to the lab for review under a microscope to determine if the tissue is cancerous.

-To remove a small abnormality from the breast, a special device may be needed.
+To remove a small abnormality from the breast, a special device may be needed to mark the area of breast that will be removed during surgery.
 At the Women’s Health Center, we are the only center in the Mid-South that uses seed localization.
 This method of localization is more comfortable for the patient than standard wire localization.

 In a mastectomy, all the visible breast tissue is removed.
 There are different types of mastectomies; which one you receive will depend on your cancer’s type and stage.
-Reconstruction by a plastic surgeon may be an option for you.
+An element of comprehensive breast care, reconstruction by a plastic surgeon may be an option for you.

 All Medical Specialties